DeWitt High School

 Athletics

-DeWitt High School offered basketball for the boys.
+DeWitt High School likely offered basketball for the boys.
 Also offered may have been the sports of baseball and track.
 Further information is needed regarding the exploits of DeWitt High.
 We are sure there are some great stories of the successes of the athletic teams and accomplishments of the students of DWHS.

 MEMORIES